MEwers96/ReviveTheCulling/readme.md

 This project is a mock backend server for **The Culling**, designed to intercept and simulate the game’s expected API and WebSocket behavior.
 It allows you to spoof authentication and matchmaking processes for testing or reverse engineering.

+Please note that this project is not affiliated with Xaviant or any other company.

+This project is for educational purposes only!

 ---

 ## Current Progress